chentianran/chentianran.github.io/teaching/calc1/syllabus.markdown

 guide you to gain deeper understanding of the material we learn in class.
 They are a major part of your course grade.

-### Daily quizzes
+### Weekly quizzes
-There will be a short quiz at the beginning of __every__ class meeting to test our understanding of the material discussed in the previous meetings.
+There will be a short quiz __every Monday__ to test our understanding of the material discussed in the previous weeks.
+Quizzes will be a major part of your course grade.
 Since the solutions will be released on the same day, __no makeup quiz will be offered__.
 However, a missing quiz may be excused if valid reasons